 You earn the full Trophy value of each Destroyed card.
 If you destroy three cards with 2, 3, and 5 Trophies, you gain 10 Trophies at the end of your turn.

 Face down cards are Inactive.
-They have zero Attack, 2 Defense, cannot accept Augments, use Abilities, or Guard.
+They have 0 Attack, 2 Defense, cannot accept Augments, use Abilities, or Guard.
 However, they can be flipped face up and Readied for the full cost of the card minus one Spark, rotated to Reinforce, or Retreat back into your hand.
+They can also be Traps.

 A Reinforced card (face down and rotated) reduces all individual Basic Attacks to one damage per source while Inactive.
 This costs 1 Spark to perform.